IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 ### Reset processing to a previous state using a checkpoint

 When the operator resets to a previous state, each operator must have offsets of its currently assigned partitions and those partitons, which can be assigned later.
-The currently assigned partitions can be different from tha assigned partitions at checkpoint time.
+The currently assigned partitions can be different from the assigned partitions at checkpoint time.
 That's why the checkpoints of the consumer operators within a consumer group must be merged, so that all consumer operators have the same *merged checkpoint*.

 The checkpoint of each operator contains